PapaKLK/sql-challenge/README.md

 -  Stored under sql-challenge/EmployeeSQL/Department_Employee_Create_Table_DDL.sql

 ### Execution Statistics of Loading the Tables
+-  Data was loaded using the import facility in PGAdmin from the supplied csv files
 -  Import Statistics stored under sql-challenge/EmployeeSQL/Execution_Statistics_For_Importing_Data_From_CSV_to_Tables.png
 -  Screen Print of Number of rows that exist in the table are stored under sql-challenge/EmployeeSQL/Number_of_Rows_After_Data_Inserted.png